 Imagine your code is using a logging library, that expects strings.
 What does it do when you pass it a Unicode object?
 It’ll probably write it, encoding it in your default encoding (probably ASCII).
 And it’ll probably work, on all of your test cases, and on most of your data.
 Until someone comes on with a non-ASCII character in their name, and causes your code to throw an exception.
 You probably weren’t expecting it, it might not even be your library that’s at fault.
 Unicode works implicitly just often enough that unicode characters can sneak in well before you realise your code isn’t robust enough to handle them.

 This talk will cover the essentials of Unicode, locale and how they affect things like regular expressions, reading and writing files, passing unicode and out of databases and sending it out to the world.
 Perl will be the programming language used to demonstrate these ideas, but much of the content should be accessible to all programmers.

 Jacinta Richardson runs Perl Training Australia, a micro-business offering courses throughout Australia.
 Both as part of her job and a massive free-time sink, she is involved in running conferences (linux.conf.au 2007, Open Source Developers’ Conference (Australia) 2004-2011, Australian System Administrators Conference (SAGE-AU) 2008-2009), attending conferences, writing perl-tips, speaking at Perl Monger meetings whenever she’s in the right town, participating in on-line Perl forums and promoting women in IT.
 For her work in the Perl community, Jacinta was awarded the White Camel Award in 2008.
-When away from the computer, Jacinta enjoys scuba diving, cycling and baking.
+When away from the computer, Jacinta enjoys scuba diving,

 Comments on this page are now closed.